janwilmake/chatcompletions.stream/README.md

+# LLMStreamDO - share chat completion streams across multiple requests

+**Why**?
+See this post of [Theo](https://x.com/theo/status/1923336741420765557) who made something similar - it perfectly explains why you may want to stream your LLM request without risking it may be interrupted.

+**Limitations**: [be wary of wall clock time](https://x.com/janwilmake/status/1923340938266501330) and the fact that you [pay for it](https://developers.cloudflare.com/durable-objects/platform/pricing/) in durable objects when designing a system that might use this.

+# SPEC

 `LLMStreamDO is a cloudflare worker, backed by durable objects.`

 - only listens to POST /{llmBasePath}/chat/completions with Authorization bearer token and json body